With summer ending in Lincoln, now is a good time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s scummy, you can freshen it by draining diluted bleach through the tube to clean the line.
-Or you can replace the tube.
+Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can clean it by flowing thinned bleach through the tube to clean the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall